 Before you can replace your defective Moen shower valve cartridge, you must first be able to identify which type of valve cartridge you have in your particular shower faucet setup.
 This is done by finding the right cartridge ID number.

 Fortunately, Moen makes this process fairly simple because, over the last 40-years, they have only made four different types of cartridge valves.
 These are numbered 1200, 1222, 1225, and 1255.
 If you bought your Moen shower faucet setup after 2009, you will have either a 1225 or 1255 cartridge in a vast majority of the cases.

 The easiest way to find the Moen shower valve replacement cartridge you need is to know the series or model number of your Moen bathroom faucet.
 Exact information for these comes with any paperwork you have received when you first installed the original shower faucet (hopefully you saved it).
 If not the series number can be usually be found on the underside of the faucet or on the decorative escutcheon ring that goes around it.

-If you still don’t know “what Moen cartridge do I need”, the second way to identify your Moen valve cartridge is to remove the old one.
+The second way to identify your Moen valve cartridge is to remove the old one.
 You will do this by first shutting off the hot and cold water feed to your shower.
 Then proceed with the following steps to remove the valve cartridge to identify it.